jonathanmorales990/editable-note-js/README.md

 # editable-note-js
-WYSIWYG Editor, made with pure javascript, doesn't need to use a library or a framework.
+WYSIWYG Editor, made with pure javascript.
 <br>[LIVE DEMO.](https://codepen.io/jonathanmorales990/pen/bGbbNdK)

 ## **How to use**<br/>